r-lib/zeallot/README.md

 ## What's there to be excited about?

-zeallot allows multiple or unpacking assignment in R. With zeallot you can tighten code with explicit variable names, unpack pieces of a lengthy list or the entirety of a small list, de-structure and assign object elements, or do it all at once.
+zeallot allows multiple or unpacking assignment in R by providing the `%<-%` operator.
+With zeallot you can tighten code with explicit variable names, unpack pieces of a lengthy list or the entirety of a small list, de-structure and assign object elements, or do it all at once.

 ```R
 x : y %<-% c(0, 1)